 Wrongful death and personal injuries can occur in many ways.
 They could happen from encounters with law enforcement or from tools and appliances not functioning properly due to a manufacturing error.
 Sometimes there is a fault with a vehicle that should have been noticed by the manufacturer or company.
 That was the case of a dump truck that killed a young boy in New Hampshire recently.
 Inspections found that the brakes on the truck would have rendered undrivable by state standards, yet it was still in use.

 When considering whether to file a wrongful death or personal injury suit, we understand that there are many things that need to be considered.
 We also know that these legal waters can be hard to navigate.
 Often, a company will try to handle the situation with families to keep a case from going to court.
 Sometimes, these types of cases intermingle with medical malpractice, further complicating matters.

 At the Dan Doyle Law Group, we want to help you get through this tough and emotional process.
-If you have suffered an injury or a loved one has died because of an error on someone else’s part, you may need a personal injury or wrongful death attorney in Media.
+If you have suffered an injury or a loved one has died because of an error on someone else’s part, you may need a personal injury or wrongful death attorney in Philadelphia.
 You can contact us by clicking here or calling 215-987-3730 for a free consultation.
 We understand that this is a tough time and will take you through the appropriate steps.